 Question: The VA has reduced my benefits.
 I am more than confident that this action is retaliation.
 Their reason for the reduction is ridiculous.
 The one examination I went to does not even come close to showing any change in my hand disability.

-I have acquired federal regulations that specifically explain the rules of reducing a veteran’s disability compensation benefit.
-It appears the VA has bypassed these rules, in a hasty manner.
+It appears the VA has bypassed the federal regulations that explain the rules for reducing a veteran’s disability compensation benefit.
 The exam letter I received advised me that the comp and pension exam I would need to go to was just at the beginning of the very next week.
 And less than two months after the exam that they claimed was ordered as a mistake, I received a decision that my benefits would be lowered substantially.

 The rating they reduced from 100% to 0% was a protected rating.
 It was protected as a stabilized rating, which has been at the same level for five years.
 It is also protected as a 100% rating, which can be reduced only after a re-examination has found there is a material improvement in the disability, and a material improvement in ability to function in life and work.